fplaras/react-dashboard-template/rapidresponse/src/core/readme.md

-folder for core components that are required.
+folder for core components that are required for navigation